-The nurse or technician will likely wrap a cuff or an elastic band around your arm to allow the veins to fill with blood and become more visible.
+The nurse or medical technologist will likely wrap a cuff or an elastic band around your arm to allow the veins to fill with blood and become more visible.
 He or she will use one needle to draw several samples of blood from your arm.

 After the draw, some gauze and a bandage will be placed over the puncture site.